corleone77/ntaf/CONTRIBUTING.md

-## Contributing
+## Contributing A

 1. Open a [new issue](https://github.com/nespresso/ntaf/issues/new) or pick up an [existing one](https://github.com/nespresso/ntaf/issues)
 1. Code, unit tests, document, etc.
 1. Commit your changes with message "Fix #X Issue title"
 1. Create a PR
 1. Check that the builds are green
 1. Fix any SonarQube issues that would have pop up during the builds